 Camp chairs – Murtle Lake’s campsites do not have picnic tables.
 If you’d like to sit down comfortably in the evenings, consider bringing a couple of camp chairs.
 We use and love Chair One by Helinox – each one weighs only 900g (2lbs)

 Bear spray – Black and grizzly bears live in Wells Gray Provincial Park.
 When on land, always remain alert and make noise.
-Be store to store food, aromatic items and trash in the bear caches.
+Be sure to store food, aromatic items and trash in the bear caches.
 Bear spray is a good ‘just in case’ item to have.
 Use a holster to keep it handy

 Lightweight tarp – Whether you need to use it for rain or shade, a lightweight tarp is a definite must have for a canoe trip on Murtle Lake.
 It rained almost every day on our trip and the tarp enabled us to create a cosy and dry base camp.
 We have used our Rab Siltarp 2 for years now